What is Collagen and How Can You Use It

 Found in: Eggs shells and chicken

 What destroys it?

 By the time we hit our mid 20’s to early 30’s our natural levels begin to decline.
 By the time you are in your 70’s you can see obvious changes in skin elasticity.

 Smoking, sunshine, sugar and refined carbs promote oxidative stress (think of it as rusting) and it destroys collagen.

 Some of my favorite methods of incorporating collagen peptides include adding it to coffee, soups, meat loaf, eggs, coconut yogurt, pancakes and adding it in baked goods for the kids.
 It’s tasteless and if you are working on your little one’s gut health mixing it in unsweetened applesauce does the trick.

 You need Vitamin C as a cofactor to build collagen because stress depletes your adrenals and they need vitamin C. When we have stress even from emotional stress, oxidative stress or smoking it depletes the adrenal glands which use up the vitamin C as its co-factor.
 So it’s a good idea to supplement with 1-2 grams.

 Some studies show that as little as 5-10 grams can help, while others recommend at least 20 -30 grams a day.
 Some practitioners advocate their patients do collagen loading for at least 30 days in the amount of 50 grams and then drop down to 10 – 20 grams.

-And if you want to have all your bases covered drink at least 1 cup of chicken bone broth several days a week to have all your bases covered in improving your skin, joints and digestive tract health.
+And if you want to have all your bases covered, drink at least 1 cup of chicken bone broth several days a week to help in improving your skin, joints, and digestive tract health.